Riyan-Rickson/refinebio-examples/CONTRIBUTING.md

 - A `plots` and/or `results` folder should be created by the analysis notebook.
 - Output results should be `TSV` when possible.
 - Plots should be saved to `PNG` whenever possible.
+- To keep file naming consistent, let's not use capitalization and stick to underscores instead of `-` or a space.

 #### Chunk naming